dieudo/RestauAnalytics/README.md

 ## Schema of the problem from the last value to the next value

+Any restaurant in regard to their next move(next score) could follow one of the path below.
+So the entire system could be synthetixes into this schema

 ![problem](problem.png)

 ## The priority

+Inspectors and stakeholders are more interested in visiting or taking action against "good" falling into "bad" scores.
+So their priorities are the schema below

 ![priority](priority.png)

 ## Modeling

-This a regression problem as the violations score are numerical values.
+We have a regression problem as the violations score are numerical values.
 Random forest followed by a rule-based algorithm.

 ## The final outcome and results

+In the end, the process allows retrieving the  cases below

 ![Solution](Solution.png)